 Sermons

-Sermons from Bay Vista Baptist ChurchA Growing Faith
+Sermons from Bay Vista Baptist ChurchHe IS Coming Back!

 Since God has given us everything we need for life and godliness, and also given us His exceeding great and precious promises - we need to use them!
 Peter uses an immediate command in this passage to remind them that their faith, and a host of other qualities, should be continually increasing, so they do not become ineffective for the kingdom of God.